 They hung hams and smoked them until the hams looked real brown.
 The sausage would hang in the smoke house a couple months.
 At some point, old sausage that hadn’t been eaten would go bad, so grandmother cooked it and canned it.
 She would sterilize the jars and lids with boiling water.
 She had a “canner,” a great big metal thing that held a dozen jars, to boil the filled jars and preserve the meat.

 The main daily meal was dinner, while supper was served in the evening about 7, sometimes later in the busy planting season.
 Supper often consisted of leftovers and what my mother remembers best are the wonderful fried potatoes.
 Grandmother would make mash potatoes for dinner, then she used the leftovers to make potato rolls or pancakes for supper.
-She added salt, pepper, onion, a little flour and egg, then pat out the littles pancakes, brushed on a little butter and put them in the oven, turning them to brown on both sides until they got nice and crispy.
+She added salt, pepper, onion, a little flour and egg, then pat out the little pancakes, brushed on a little butter and put them in the oven, turning them to brown on both sides until they got nice and crispy.

 She also made potato noodles by putting a little bread in them and boiling in chicken broth.
 She made spätzle of flour and egg.
 She made sauerkraut, a big crock of it every year, to serve with the potato pancakes, noodles and sausages.
 She made gallons of apple sauce in fall when the apples were ripe, putting it out for dinner and supper.
-On Lenten Fridays made delicious French toast for supper.
+On Lenten Fridays she made delicious French toast for supper.

-Fried okra was frequently served at lunch, as was yellow “crooked neck” squash boiled and sautéed.
+Fried okra was frequently served at dinner, as was yellow “crooked neck” squash boiled and sautéed.
 Grandmother made a casserole of squash, tomatoes, onions, later on zucchini, maybe added a little cheese – never much cheese, that was expensive.
 Sometimes for supper in the winter there was fried baloney, that was a treat.
 Grandpa would bring it home from the grocery.
 Grandmother would fry and make sandwiches, sometimes putting an egg on the baloney with homemade ketchup.

 Grandmother didn’t make or buy mayonnaise, it was too expensive, though Grandpa would buy some yellow mustard.
 She made a lot of ketchup with the garden tomatoes.
 She made potato salad dressed with bacon grease, vinegar, salt, pepper and sugar – never measured – she was good at seasoning.
 She made whipping cream to serve on desserts and custard for ice cream in the summer.